camoverride/camoverride-personal-blog/_posts/2020-04-25-a-forbidden-journey.md

 A sign points the way towards the _haram_, an Arabic word which literally means __forbidden__.
 Things can be haram (like alcohol), but so can places.
 The holy city is protected by gates of haram to ensure purity, to keep non-believers out.
 We will soon test them.
 Another sign reminds us that the coming road is off-limits to non-Muslims.

 The terrain becomes sharp.
 Brown naked mountains rise on every side of us, like we're being swallowed up by an enormous mouth.
 The temperature drops.
 There's a menacing silence outside the car.
-I look at Eason and he looks back and me and it's clear that we're both feeling the ominous build-up of of anxiety and fear.
+I look at Austin and he looks back and me and it's clear that we're both feeling the ominous build-up of of anxiety and fear.

 The gates of haram are adjacent to checkpoints where non-Muslims are turned away.
 We decide to drive through a checkpoint to see how stringent the security is, but we aren't detected – the guard doesn't even look at us!
 We pass through the haram boundary... and decide to turn back, taking a longer, safer route to Taif where we check into a hotel and prepare for the next morning.